-Ex-Husband Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’
+Tom Arnold Calls ‘Roseanne’ Cancellation A ‘Tough Decision,’ But Thinks It Was ‘Right For America’

-Tom Arnold – known for many things including being the ex-husband of Roseanne Barr – joined the string of celebrities reacting to his ex-wife’s racist tweet about Valerie Jarrett.
+Tom Arnold – known for many things, including being the ex-husband of Roseanne Barr – joined the string of celebrities reacting to his ex-wife’s racist tweet about Valerie Jarrett.
 According to PEOPLE, Arnold not only slammed his ex-wife for her racist comment, he applauded Disney CEO Bob Iger for the decision to cancel the Roseanne reboot.

-This intense firestorm started after Barr tweeted a racist Twitter rant overnight on Monday attacking Valerie Jarrett, former Barack Obama advisor.
+This intense firestorm started after Barr tweeted a racist comment on Monday attacking Valerie Jarrett, former Barack Obama advisor.
 While the tweet has since been deleted, several media outlets captured screenshots of the racist Twitter rant.

 “Muslim brotherhood & planet of the apes had a baby = vj.”